The Scottish Government has committed to reaching zero new HIV transmissions by 2030, but we need action now to get there.

 - Expanding access to PrEP to ensure everyone who is eligible can easily access it.

-Waverley Care working as part of the Scottish Government’s implementation group to oversee and monitor progress of key actions outlined in the proposal.
+Waverley Care sits on Scottish Government implementation group to oversee and monitor progress of key actions outlined in the proposal.

 Read the proposal